-Reading Responses: You will be asked to post a 100 - 200 word response based on the reading.
+Reading Responses: You will be asked to post a 100 - 200 word response based on each reading.

 Quizzes: 2 quizzes will be based on the International Phonetic Alphabet.
-1 quiz will be based on the morphological and syntactic features of the social varieties we will study.
-These quizzes will occur in class.
+1 quiz will be based on the linguistic features of the social varieties we will study.
+These quizzes will occur during class time.